 Created in 2008 in response to the President’s Advisory Committee on Internationalization, the Council advises the University senior administration on the development of strategic and research resources and partnerships such as Global Collaborative Networks, Global Scholars, Strategic Partnerships, Research Partnerships and various other international initiatives.
 Through networks, connections and activities the Council promotes, Princeton’s international engagements can evolve and adapt to the ever-shifting priorities and advances in teaching and research.

-Aly Kassam-Remtulla (ex-officio), Vice Provost for International Affairs and Operations (Acting)
+Aly Kassam-Remtulla (ex-officio), Associate Provost for International Affairs and Operations

 Brigid Doherty, Associate Professor of German and Art and Archaeology.
 Director, Program in European Cultural Studies